 Reporting Party.
 Any person who files a report of Prohibited Conduct.

 Respondent.
 An individual who has been reported to have committed Prohibited Conduct.
-A respondent can be an individual or a student group or organization that is alleged to have engaged in conduct that violates this policy.
+A respondent can be an individual that is alleged to have engaged in conduct that violates this policy.